DmitriBogdanov/FEM-grid-builders/README.md

 | NE1 NE2                                    | Number of elements on a line (1 value for 2 points, 2 values for 4 points) |
 | type                                       | Type of the element (for 2 point - 1 or 2, for 4 point - 1, 2, 3 or 4)     |

-NOTE: By default both "main.cpp" and "Visualization.m" look for files in the current folder.
+NOTE: By default both "main.cpp" and "Visualization.wl" look for files in the current folder.

 | Output file format                                                                              |                                                                                               |
 |-------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|